Mark-Cooper-Janssen-Vooles/websiteOptimisation/building-faster-websites.md

 - you can see if things are being compressed in devtools => network => refresh the page => right click tabs and choose "response headers => content-encoding", funnily enough google.com uses gzip a lot
 - if using AWS s3 need to pre-compress files using tools like Gzip or Brotli before uploading
 - if using AWS CloudFront as a CDN, you can configure cloudfront to automatically apply compression
+- netlify does this automatically

 ### Text Asset Optimisation
+- currently, the CSS and JS is split across multiple files - by bundling them into single files (i.e. one style.css, one script.js) will help the browser download them faster - because text compression works better on larger files
+- to put all the CSS in a single file we can use SASS - a css pre-processor
+  - you can import other css components into .sass files. things like gulp / webpack can do this.
+  - can get like 80% space savings here using gzip or brotli compared to uncompressed
+- to get all JS in in a single file:
+  - can use something like rollup.js or webpack to bundle the js into one file (best to minify also)
+  - some js stats: js was 700kb unbundled, 150kb bundled, 200kb unbundled but gzipped, and 50kb bundled + gzipped

+### Critical CSS